quelpa/quelpa/README.md

 We can plug into [MELPA's way of building stable packages](https://github.com/milkypostman/melpa#stable-packages).

-There is a global variable where building of stable packages can be enabled:
+In `quelpa` there is a global variable where building of stable packages can be enabled, so that all packages are built stable (if available for the individual package):

 ```cl
 (setq quelpa-stable-p t)